Offertory

 The offertory (from Medieval Latin offertorium and Late Latin offerre) is the part of a Eucharistic service when the bread and wine for use in the service are ceremonially placed on the altar.

 A collection of alms (offerings) from the congregation, which may take place also at non-Eucharistic services, often coincides with this ceremony.

 The Eucharistic theology may vary among those Christian denominations that have a liturgical offertory.

 In the Roman Rite, the term "Preparation of the Gifts" is used in addition to the term "Offertory" (both capitalized) or, rather, the term "Preparation of the Gifts" is used for the action of the priest, while the term "Offertory" is used for the section of the Mass at which this action is performed in particular when speaking of the accompanying chant.
+In the Lutheran Mass, the Offertory includes the presentation of the eucharistic gifts at the altar by the churchwardens, the bringing up of the collection to the altar, and the prayer of the priest (pastor): "Receive us and our gifts for the sake of Jesus Christ".

 In Baptist churches, the offertory refers to the part of the service of worship in which collection plates or baskets are distributed by ushers, with the tithes and offerings subsequently being brought to the chancel.

 Offertory hymns are often sung during preparation and collection.

 Liturgical action

 In the Roman Rite, the offertory is the first part of the Liturgy of the Eucharist.
 The altar is first prepared by placing on it the corporal, purificator, missal and chalice.
 The bread and wine, and perhaps other offerings or gifts for the poor or for the Church, are presented by the faithful in a procession to the accompaniment of an offertory chant.
 The priest places first the bread and then the wine on the altar while saying the prescribed prayers, after which he may incense them together with the cross and the altar.
 The priest and the people may also be incensed.
 After washing his hands at the side of the altar, the priest says the Prayer over the Offerings.
 This was originally the only prayer said at the offertory of the Roman Rite.

 There are variations in other rites.
-For instance, in the Dominican Rite a single prayer is said at the offertory over the bread and wine, which have already been prepared on the altar at an earlier part of the Mass.
+For instance, in the Dominican Rite a single prayer was said at the offertory over the bread and wine, which have already been prepared on the altar at an earlier part of the Mass.

 In the Byzantine Rite, there is a short offertory at the same point as in the Roman Rite.
 A more elaborate ceremonial, the Liturgy of Preparation, takes place before the public part of the celebration of the Divine Liturgy.